aws-kr-tnc/moving-to-serverless-workshop-1d/lab-guide/LAB01.md

 ## Prerequisites
-The following prerequistied are required for the workshop:
+The following prerequisited are required for the workshop:

 * AWS Console Access
 * AWS CLI installed and configured on your EC2 or PC. (`AdministratorAccess` recommended)